realbakari/website/content/lec/poster_guidelines.md

     - Analysis sample size, N(%) for each categorical variable, mean(sd) (or mean/median) for each continuous measurement.
 5. Results
     - No more than 2 graphs or tables for bivariate comparisons
     - One multivariate table or plot.
 The `coefplot()` function in the `arm` package is an excellent way of displaying the results of a MV model.
 Save the results of a model as an object `my.model <- lm(your model here)` then call `coefplot(my.model)` on that object.
+(Want to roll your own?
+Check out [this SO post](https://stackoverflow.com/questions/32440899/coefplot-in-r-change-ci-line-colours))
     - At least one coefficient, the primary explanatory variable, must be interpreted in context of the problem.
     - You are just stating results here, not justifying, explaining or connecting any meanings.
 6. Conclusions/discussion